MalcolmQSmith/DataPortfolio/README.md

 # About Me:

-Data Analyst with a decade of experience specializing in finance and business operations.
-Proficient in SQL, Python, Excel, Tableau and Power
+Data analyst and developer with a decade of experience specializing in finance and business operations.
+Proficient in SQL, Python, Excel, and Power
 BI for cleaning, transforming, and analyzing large datasets to drive business decisions that impact multiple functions within an organization.
+Also proficient in creating ETL pipelines and automated reporting via Python

 # What is in this Portfolio?
-This portfolio features several projects that shows the skillsets necessary to help a company achieve reach their goals with specific actions by helping them simply understand complex data based on my interests that solve a key problem within that domain.
+This portfolio features several projects that shows the skillsets necessary to help a company achieve reach their goals with specific actions by helping them simply understand complex data based on my interests that solve a key problem within that domain from analysis and to ETL, to dashboarding and automation

 # Skills and Tools:
 Python • SQL • Tableau • Power BI • Pandas • NumPy • Matplotlib • Cross‐functional stakeholder work and collaboration • ETL • ELT